oracle/odpi/doc/src/structs/dpiCommonCreateParams.rst

     member, in bytes.
 The default value is the length of the member :member:`dpiContextCreateParams.defaultDriverName` specified when the call
     to :func:`dpiContext_createWithParams()` was made.

+.. member:: int dpiCommonCreateParams.sodaMetadataCache

+    Specifies whether to enable the SODA metadata cache or not, which can significantly improve the performance of repeated calls to methods :func:`dpiSodaDb_createCollection()` (when not specifying a value for the metadata parameter) and :func:`dpiSodaDb_openCollection()`.
+This requires
+    Oracle Client 21.3 or higher (also available in Oracle Client 19 from 19.11).